Category: Telephone

 Do Not Harass a Phone Scammer

 The chance of you convincing a scammer to change their deceitful ways is fairly close to zero.
 No one will remove you from their scammer call list, and in fact, they may deliberately pass your info around to other scam-call companies.
-There is no version of this phone call where you gain anything of value from it, but also, there is a small risk of danger.
+There is no version of this phone call where you gain anything of value from it.
+But also, there is a small risk of danger.

 Swatting is rare, but it does happen.
 Some scammers are just that evil, and secure in the thought that they cannot be tracked down.
 So the safest thing to do in the face of a scam phone call is to simply hang up, without further comment.